An opposition is a formal objection to the registering of a trade mark.

 - The trade mark applicant is not the true owner of the trade mark.

-When filing a notice (called a Notice of Intention to Oppose) you must also submit, within one month, a Statement of Grounds and Particulars which sets out the particular grounds on which you wish to rely during the opposition.
+When filing a Notice you must also submit, within one month, a Statement of Grounds and Particulars which sets out the particular grounds on which you wish to rely during the opposition.

 Relevant parts of the legislation

 - For opposition to amendments to trade mark applications see section 65A of the Act; Division 2 of Part 6 of the Regulations.

 You can only oppose a trade mark once it has been accepted for registration/protection.

 National trade marks may be opposed on any of the grounds set out in Division 2 of Part 4 of the Trade Marks Act 1995 (except for section 40) and also on the basis of sections 58 to 62A.

 International Registrations Designating Australia (IRDAs) may be opposed on any of the grounds referred to in regulation 17A.34 of the Trade Marks Regulations 1995.